Addenbrooke's Road/Cambridge Biomedical Campus Traffic Regulation Order (TRO)

 area and facilities within the new developments are named appropriately.

 Countyside contact: James Blair, Clerk of Works, 01277 260000, mobile 07725 859445.

-Countryside's Great Kneighton web site has marketing information.
+Countryside's Great Kneighton web site has marketing information and a newsletter, July 2015.
 Our Clay Farm page has background and

 2009, Countryside submitted a planning application for the spine road through the site.
 The original application is on the Clay Farm Web site.